Planning a trip to Bulgaria? Great idea! This Bulgaria Travel Guide will help you do just that.

 Bulgaria is currently outside of the Schengen zone; however, their visa policy is based on the Schengen acquis.
 Citizens from EU countries outside of the Schengen zone do not need a visa for a stay of up to 90 days.

-Citizens from the United States and the rest of the world do not need a visa for a stay of up to 3 months, but their passport must have at least 6 months validity remaining.
+Citizens from the United States and the rest of the world do not need a visa for a stay of up to 3 months, but their passports must have at least 6 months validity remaining.

 When entering Bulgaria via land, there can often be long delays at border crossings, especially when you use public transport but also when you come by car.
 The longest delays tend to be at the Turkish border.
 Driving to Bulgaria can, therefore, be a bit of a hassle.